Top of main content

 What are the risks involved when investing in structured investment-i products?

-There are different risks associated with structured investment.
+There are different risks associated with structured investment-i.
 These include principal risk, early redemption by customer risk, credit risk, legal risk, liquidity risk, early call risk, return risk, operational risk, early termination/redemption by the bank risk, options risk, settlement risk, tax risk, inflation risk, force majeure event risk, counterparty risk, reinvestment risk, compound of risk, interbank rates risk, market risk, Shariah non-compliance risk, market disruption risk and adjustment/substitution risk.

 You're advised to read the investment agreement and other documents for detailed descriptions of the risks.
 You're also advised to carefully consider all risk factors before making any investment decision.

-Is my structured investment principal guaranteed?
+Is my structured investment-i principal guaranteed?

 There are 2 categories of structured investments-i: non-principal guaranteed and 100% principal guaranteed.
 If you invest in a non-principal guaranteed investment, you may suffer a loss or partial loss of your principal.
 If you invest in a 100% principal guaranteed investment, the principal will be guaranteed if you hold the investment till its maturity, regardless of the performance of the underlying.